Women's Masters Basel

 The Women's Masters Basel (formerly the RE/MAX Women's Masters Basel and the Credit Suisse Women's Masters Basel) is an annual bonspiel, or curling tournament, that takes place at the Curlingzentrum Region Basel in Arlesheim, Switzerland.
 The tournament is held in a round-robin format.
-The tournament has been a part of the World Curling Tour since 2006.
+It was held as part of the World Curling Tour until 2024.